Live Group Training Programme via Zoom

 We will be intentionally co-creating alternatives to the typically top-down paradigm within Muslim and other cultures, with conscious use of and delegation of power as we collaborate together.

-Examples of Projects: There are numerous options including an online public event, a recorded event or resource to offer more widely, an in-person event if participants are all in sufficient proximity, and other possibilities.
+Examples of Projects: There are numerous possibilities including an online public event, a recorded event or resource to offer more widely, an in-person event if participants are all in sufficient proximity, and other possibilities.
 We will say more on this in due course, and the project does not have to be big.
 A small project may even be a more effective stimulus for practising skills and developing more integrated awareness that you will be able to take forward.

 “Building community is to the collective as spiritual practise is to the individual”